ssingularitytech/deloitte_middleware_doc/README.md

 After installation, Database setup will be completed.

 ### Step 2: Database Guide
-For understanding the structure please refer to the complete guide.
+For understanding the structure of Database please refer to the complete guide.

 After Step 1.
 Middleware Application is ready to serve to the vendor.